 - narrow the network service provider and selling exemption frameworks to apply to circumstances where: the costs of registration as an embedded network service provider and retailer authorisation would outweigh the benefits to consumers; and the need for regulatory oversight is low

 - enhance consumer protections through: improving the AER’s ability to monitor and enforce exemption conditions; making the National Energy Retail Law (NERL) and National Energy Retail Rules (NERR) work for embedded network customers supplied by an authorised retailer; and improving the information provided to consumers entering embedded networks or involved in a conversion of a property to an embedded network.

-A report from MinterEllison, Review of regulatory arrangements for embedded networks - implementation of recommendations in Draft Report is published on this project page to accompany this review.
-The MinterEllison report provides further detail on how the AEMC's recommended framework can be implemented through the national energy
+A report from MinterEllison, Review of regulatory arrangements for embedded networks - implementation of recommendations in Draft Report - is published on this project page to accompany this review.
+The MinterEllison report provides further detail on how the AEMC's recommended framework can be implemented.

 This review is being held under terms of reference from the COAG Energy Council received in December 2016.
 The request to the AEMC to undertake this review arose out of the Embedded networks rule change, completed in December 2015.